vardhan0214/Interpretable-Anomaly-Detection-for-Government-Audits-Script-/README.md

 ## ⚠️ Data Disclaimer

 Due to confidentiality and government data policies:

 - Actual financial datasets are **not included**
 - Any sample data (if present) is anonymized or synthetically generated
-- The focus of this repository is on **methodology, feature engineering, and system design**
+- This repository focuses on **methodology, feature engineering, and system design**

 ---

 ## 📈 Future Enhancements

 - Risk score calibration using auditor feedback
 - Explainability layers for anomaly reasoning
 - Office-level and department-level anomaly aggregation
 - Deployment-ready pipeline with logging and monitoring

 ---

 ## 📬 Contact

 **Jay Vardhan Sharma**
-vardhanworks14@gmail.com
 B.Tech, Computer Science Engineering
 Birla Institute of Technology, Mesra

+📧 **Email:** vardhanworks14@gmail.com

-Feel free to reach out for discussions related to:
+For discussions related to:
-- Applied ML in public finance
+- Data-driven fraud detection
 - Interpretable anomaly detection
-- Audit analytics systems
+- Audit analytics and public finance systems